franzmelchiori/alyvix-doc/test_case_building/system_keywords.rst

 .. warning::
     Type the **database path with double backslashes** ``\\`` instead of single backslashes ``\`` (e.g. ``C:\\<database_path>\\<database_name>.sqlite``).

-*Store Scrapdata* **saves the scraped text in a SQL database** file with a proper :ref:`database structure <database_structure-store_scrapdata>`.
+*Store Scrapdata* **saves the scraped text in a SQLite database** file with a proper :ref:`database structure <database_structure-store_scrapdata>`.
 New scraped text is added after each scraper execution.

 .. _system_keywords-performance_keywords-publish_perfdata: